ISIS: Made in Washington?

-According to WND, ‘dozens of ISIS members were trained at the time as part of covert aid to the insurgents targeting the regime of Syrian President Bashar al-Assad in Syria.
-The officials said the training was not meant to be used for any future campaign in Iraq.‘
+dozens of ISIS members were trained at the time as part of covert aid to the insurgents targeting the regime of Syrian President Bashar al-Assad in Syria.
+The officials said the training was not meant to be used for any future campaign in Iraq.

-Evidence to support this thesis comes from ‘ informed Jordanian officials’ and is rather thin on the details.
-WND does not say, for example, how US military trainers knew that they were training ISIS, given that the group has only emerged as a military force in Syria in the last 12 months.
-Its reporters also quote ‘a high official in the government of Iraqi Prime Minister Nouri al-Maliki’ who says that the US was aware of more recent training and support provided to ISIS by Saudi Arabia and Turkey.
+Evidence to support this thesis comes from “informed Jordanian officials” and is rather thin on the details.
+WND does not say how US military trainers knew that they were training ISIS, given that the group has only emerged as a military force in Syria in the last 12 months.
+Its reporters also quote “a high official in the government of Iraqi Prime Minister Nouri al-Maliki” who says that the US was aware of more recent training and support provided to ISIS by Saudi Arabia and Turkey.

-In March last year, the German newspaper Der Spiegel reported that some 200 US miltitary advisors in Jordan were training some 1, 200 Syrian rebels in Jordan as part of an eventual project to train 10,000 fighters ‘ to the exclusion of radical Salafists.’
+In March last year, the German newspaper Der Spiegel reported that some 200 US miltitary advisors in Jordan were training some 1, 200 Syrian rebels in Jordan as part of an eventual project to train 10,000 fighters “to the exclusion of radical Salafists.”
 That same month the Guardian reported that the British Foreign Office was providing military training to rebels in Jordan.
-According to William Hague this consisted of ‘ on co-ordination between civilian and military councils, on how to protect civilians and minimise the risks to them, and how to maintain security during a transition.’
+According to William Hague this also included technical assistance, advice and training on “co-ordination between civilian and military councils, on how to protect civilians and minimise the risks to them, and how to maintain security during a transition.”

-Naturally all the governments concerned insisted that any military training and weaponry reaching the Syrian rebels was only reaching the ‘good rebels’ who don’t go around crucifying the opposition, murdering Christians, suppressing women and killing prisoners etc. By March 2012, John Kerry insisted that ‘There is a very clear ability now in the Syrian opposition to make certain that what goes to the moderate, legitimate opposition is, in fact, getting to them.’
+All the governments concerned insisted that any military training and weaponry reaching the Syrian rebels was only reaching the ‘good rebels’ who don’t go around crucifying the opposition, murdering Christians, suppressing women and killing prisoners-of-war.
+In March 2012, John Kerry insisted that “There is a very clear ability now in the Syrian opposition to make certain that what goes to the moderate, legitimate opposition is, in fact, getting to them.”

-Such claims cannot be taken seriously, even for a milisecond.
-Firstly, the idea that Saudi Arabia, Turkey and the Gulf States asked prospective recipients of military aid for their views on parliamentary democracy or the rights of women is laughable.
-Secondly, even democratic States that are interested in overthrowing governments generally provide military aid to the organizations that they believe are most militarily effective in achieving their aims, and they are not likely to be bothered too much whether these organizations are politically ‘moderate’, even if they like the world to believe otherwise.
+It’s difficult to believe that Saudi Arabia, Turkey and the Gulf States asked prospective recipients of military aid in Syria for their views on parliamentary democracy or the rights of women.
+In addition, democratic States interested in regime change generally provide military aid to the organizations that are most militarily effective in achieving their aims, and they are not likely to worry too much whether these organizations are politically ‘moderate’, even if they like the world to believe otherwise.

 It has been thus, ever since the Afghan war against the Soviets, when Western governments helped re-launch the international jihad in order to ‘make Russia bleed.’
-In those halcyon, pre-al Qaeda days, neither the CIA nor the American government nor their allies worried themselves too much about distinctions between ‘moderate’ and ‘extremist’ rebels, and generally ensured that weapons and money went to the most violent and the most militarily active anti-Soviet organizations.
+In those pre-al Qaeda days, neither the CIA nor the American government nor their allies worried about the distinctions between ‘moderate’ and ‘extremist’ rebels, and generally ensured that weapons and money went to the most violent and the most militarily active anti-Soviet organizations.

-If those groups skinned Russian prisoners alive or blew up girls schools, or were more concerned with establishing an Islamic state than a parliamentary democracy, that was all part of the game and certainly did not undermine their credentials as ‘freedom fighters’ as far as the White House or Downing Street were concerned.
+If those groups skinned Russian prisoners alive or blew up girls schools, or were more concerned with establishing an Islamic state than a parliamentary democracy, that did not undermine their credentials as ‘freedom fighters’ as far as the White House or Downing Street were concerned.